Definition of AngularJS ng-class

 <div ng-class=”expressionAsString”></div>

-Another way for writing using ng-class is to add conditional expression such as binary or ternary operator
+Another way for writing using ng-class is to add conditional expressions such as binary or ternary operator

 <div ng-class=”{‘className1’ : modalValue, cssProperty: modalValue2}”></div>

-Using ng-class with an array of classes in HTML tag
+Using ng-class with an array of classes in an HTML tag

 <div ng-class=”[cssStyle1, cssStyle2, cssStyle3]”></div>

-In AngularJS framework, it is very important to know that all the In-Built directive which have been provisioned by AngularJS framework will always be denoted with ng prefix.
+In the AngularJS framework, it is very important to know that all the In-Built directives that the AngularJS framework has provisioned will always be denoted with the ng prefix.

 - Using ng-class directive with an expression as an object of key-value pair, where the key is the CSS class name OR any CSS property (like bold, italic) and value will be expression evaluation(model value or some conditional statement) and based on the truth value of value filed the corresponding key is applied

-Ng-class directive can also be used to handle the View and CSS styling based on the model value, so as and when the model value changes ng-class will get executed and update the CSS styling as well.
+Ng-class directive can also be used to handle the View and CSS styling based on the model value, so when the model value changes, ng-class will get executed and update the CSS styling as well.

 Examples of AngularJS ng-class